nseidm1/TaskExecutor/README.md

 9) The getter for 8.
 </pre>

-The only method you may want to use is setMainBundle(), all others are managed by the TaskExecutor and likely do not need to be used directly.
-6, and 8 may come in handy, and are self explanatory in the method name.

 <b>Tips</b><br>
 1) The TaskExecutor has a queue for you to bulk execute Tasks.
 You use the addToQueue() and removeFromQueue() methods, followed by the executeQueue() method.<br>